sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Characters raised in a pre-industrial culture share a variety of traits in common with one another.

 ***Rural Life.*** You are proficient in Animal Handling, Nature, and Survival.
-Additionally, you are proficient in your choice of an artisanís tool, a musical instrument, or smithís tools.
+Additionally, you are proficient in your choice of an artisan√≠s tool, a musical instrument, or smith√≠s tools.

 ***Simple Cooking.*** You gain an expertise die on saving throws made to resist the effects of poisons.